zicotjia/vuepress-homepage/docs/README.md

 HTTP Client and improve on the client to utilise connection pooling in thread-safe manner.
 This lead to 400% speedup, allowing SLAs to be met with 75% less machines with significantly lower error rate.
 Furthermore P99 was reduced from 900ms to 420ms.
 Verified through performance testing.

-- Devised and executed an infrastructure migration plan to achieve domain name change with near zero down time in service through Terraform applied changes and destruction.

 - Create a new Terraform repo based on legacy shared Terraform repo that utilise Terraform v1.7.3 over the legacy repo with Terraform v0.x.
 Designed a new repository structure to be able to exploit newer Terraform feature while being compatible with how current services are consuming the Terraform modules.
 All modules are tested with Terratest.

+- Designed Terraform Modules to allow microservices to be routed and accesses through HTTPS.
+Propagate DNS from Autodesk apex domain DNS table to our microservices DNS server.

+- Devised and executed an infrastructure migration plan to achieve domain name change with near zero down time in service through Terraform applied changes and destruction.

 - Updated shared Go Docker Image from v1.17 to v1.22.5.
 Fixed regression caused by changes in how Go handle Modules and Packages in newer Go version.